HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 {{ figure_markup(
   image="usage-sync-async-over-years.png",
-  caption="Usage of synchronous and asynchronous AJAX requests over years.", description="", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=126336838&format=interactive", sheets_gid="1113974683", sql_file="ajax_async.sql"
+  caption="Usage of synchronous and asynchronous AJAX requests over years.", description="Bar chart showing the usage of synchronous and asynchronous AJAX requests over the past years.
+In 2019, the percentage of asynchronous requests made on mobile was 54.9% increasing to 61.8% in 2020, 77.6% in 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=126336838&format=interactive", sheets_gid="1113974683", sql_file="ajax_async.sql"
   )
 }}

 We see there is a clear increase in the usage of asynchronous AJAX requests.
 However, no significant decline in the usage of synchronous AJAX requests can be seen over the years.

 An AJAX request works with different formats of data that can be sent and received.
 When a resource is requested, there is significant information that is sent to the server to make the results specific and clear.
 One such requirement is sending the relevant content types.
 The request sent from the browser requests a content type that gets back the data in the requested format.